-- Face and speak directly to the patient, not the interpreter, using a normal, clear voice. - Speak in the first person and in concise sentences. - Be sensitive to appropriate communication standards. - Be aware of the cultural context of body language for yourself and the patient. - Use the Teach Back method even during an interpreted visit; it will give you confidence that your patient understood your message.
+- Be aware in some languages, it may take longer to explain a word or a concept. - Face and speak directly to the patient, not the interpreter, using a normal, clear voice. - Speak in the first person and in concise sentences. - Be sensitive to appropriate communication standards. - Be aware of the cultural context of body language for yourself and the patient. - Use the teach back method even during an interpreted visit; it will give you confidence that your patient understood your message.